eclipse-edc/Connector/extensions/jsonld-serdes/README.md

-# Serializer
+# JSON-LD Serializer & Deserializer

 This extension provides implementations for (de-)serialization.

-## JSON-LD Serializer

 The `JsonldSerializer` class provides a customized `ObjectMapper` to serialize and deserialize JSON-LD strings.

-### Background
+## Background

 Data-describing ontologies, as e.g. the Information Model of the International Data Spaces (IDS) are often expressed in [RDF](https://www.w3.org/RDF/).
 RDF is characterized by its ability to describe a